istio/istio.io/content/en/docs/setup/install/multicluster/gateways/index.md

 services from remote clusters in the format `<name>.<namespace>.global`.
 Istio also ships with a CoreDNS server that will provide DNS resolution for these services.
-In order to utilize this DNS, Kubernetes' DNS must be configured to `stub a domain` for `.global`.
+In order to utilize this DNS, Kubernetes' DNS must be configured to *stub a domain* for `.global`.

 {{< warning >}}
-Some cloud providers have different specific `DNS domain stub` capabilities and procedures for their Kubernetes services.
-Reference the cloud provider's documentation to determine how to `stub DNS domains` for each unique environment.
-The objective of this bash is to stub a domain for `.global` on port `53` to reference or proxy the `istiocoredns` service in Istio's service namespace.
+Some cloud providers have different specific DNS domain stub capabilities and procedures for their Kubernetes services.
+Reference the cloud provider's documentation to determine how to stub DNS domains for each unique environment.
+The objective here is to stub a domain for `.global` on port `53` to reference or proxy the `istiocoredns` service in Istio's service namespace.
 {{< /warning >}}